breck7/scrollsdk/readme.md

 Node.js:

-    npm install treenotation
+    npm install treeprogram

-    const TreeNotation = require("treenotation")
+    const TreeProgram = require("treeprogram")
-    const program = new TreeNotation(`message hello World`) console.log(program.getNode(`message`).getTail())
+    const program = new TreeProgram(`message hello World`) console.log(program.getNode(`message`).getTail())

 Example ETNs
 ------------

-This library includes 3 simple, but useful, demo ETNs, located in the etns/ subfolder:
+This library includes 3 simple demo ETNs, located in the etns/ subfolder:

-- Bray => An HTML ETN
+- BrayProgram => An HTML ETN
-- Hakon => A CSS ETN
+- HakonProgram => A CSS ETN
-- Wall => A Unit Testing ETN
+- WallProgram => A Unit Testing ETN

 They demonstrate how easy it is to create an ETN.
+(Note: they are a little outdated.
+More examples to come.)

 Creating an ETN
 ---------------